 The last point mentioned is perhaps the most important.

-Sorry to ruin your dreams, but the reality is you’ll never get rich working your day job.
+Sorry to ruin your dreams, but the reality is you’ll never get rich quickly while working your day job.
 You can be smart with your money and end up well-off, but you will never become incredibly rich.

 The reason for this is simple.
 There are only 24 hours in a day.
 Your job and commute will consume a large portion of your waking life.